 The new device has the potential to be a major innovation in renewable energy, Yao says.
 After all, he notes, “humidity is everywhere.”
 The devices are very thin and can be stacked.
 Unlike solar panels, they don’t need light or to cover a big area.
 They can be used indoors or out.
 The can even become part of furniture, cell phones and more without being noticeable.

-The best part, Yao says, is that harvesting the microbial wires produce no harmful chemicals.
+The best part, Yao says, is that harvesting the microbial wires produces no harmful chemicals.
 And when the devices are no longer needed, the gold electrodes can be reused or recycled.
 The nanowires can be tossed out, allowing the protein to break down naturally.
 This means that unlike other types of renewable energy, Yao says, there’s no long-term waste to pollute the environment.

 This looks to be an important technology, says Quanbin Dai.
 He’s a nanotechnology researcher who was not involved with the study.
 He works at Case Western Reserve University in Cleveland, Ohio.
 Many people have “cell phones and wearable electronics that need to be recharged,” he notes.
 The idea of being able to power these from humid air is appealing, he says.
 Protein nanowires could make electric power anywhere and at any time of day.
 “It will be interesting to see the successful implementation of this,” he says.